bmwcarit/ramses-composer-docs/monkey/manual.md

 to control several things with a single script.
 If you want to have a different mapping between scripts and "linked objects", you can create multiple instances which use the same Lua file as source, or you can use [prefabs](../prefabs/manual.md).

 You can find more details and specifics on the Lua syntax and features [in a dedicated section](../lua_syntax/manual.md).

-**Note**: you may notice that the LuaScript has a second input called 'time_ms'.
-Try to figure out what it does and how it is supposed to be used by an application!

 ## Create Suzanne in Blender